Richard is writing and developing a range of productions:

 The second edition of Richard's book What the World Needs to Know about Interfaith Dialogue is now available on iTunes and Google Books

-Richard was a strategist and advisor to one federal election candidate, and a municipal election office seeker
+Richard is a strategist and advisor to a range of federal election candidates, and municipal election office seekers.

 People don't like what the media reflects at them, Richard looks at that and suggests some remedies...
 Stop Blaming the Media